oracle/terraform-provider-oci/website/docs/d/database_autonomous_databases.html.markdown

 * `time_local_data_guard_enabled` - The date and time that Autonomous Data Guard was enabled for an Autonomous Database where the standby was provisioned in the same region as the primary database.
 * `time_maintenance_begin` - The date and time when maintenance will begin.
 * `time_maintenance_end` - The date and time when maintenance will end.
+* `time_of_auto_refresh_start` - The the date and time that auto-refreshing will begin for an Autonomous Database refreshable clone.
+This value controls only the start time for the first refresh operation.
+Subsequent (ongoing) refresh operations have start times controlled by the value of the `autoRefreshFrequencyInSeconds` parameter.
 * `time_of_joining_resource_pool` - The time the member joined the resource pool.
 * `time_of_last_failover` - The timestamp of the last failover operation.
 * `time_of_last_refresh` - The date and time when last refresh happened.